Clean, Clean, Clean The Airplane Seat

-Long Haul Air Travel with Young Kids, Part 1: Planning Flights and Jet Lag.
+Long Haul Flights with Young Kids, Part 1: Planning Your Flight and Jet Lag

-Long Haul Air Travel with Young Kids, Part 3: Getting Little Traveler to Sleep on the Plane and Gear
+Long Haul Flights with Young Kids, Part 3: Getting Little Traveler to Sleep on the Plane and Gear

-Long Haul Air Travel with Young Kids, Part 4: The Packing List and Last Thoughts
+Long Haul Flighs with Young Kids, Part 4: Packing List and Final Thoughts

 Photo credit: istockphoto/vsurkov